soCzech/TransNetV2/README.md

 ### REPLICATE THE WORK
+> Note the datasets for training are tens of gigabytes in size, hundreds of gigabytes when exported.
+>
+> **You do not need to train the network, use code and instructions in [_inference_ folder](https://github.com/soCzech/TransNetV2/tree/master/inference) to detect shots in your videos.**

 This repository contains all that is needed to run any experiment for TransNet V2 network including network training and dataset creation.
 All experiments should be runnable in [this NVIDIA DOCKER file](https://github.com/soCzech/TransNetV2/blob/master/Dockerfile).